gerhardsletten/react-reader/README.md

 #### EpubView props

-- `url` [string, required] - url to the epub-file, if its on another domain, remember to add cors for the file
+- `url` [string, required] - url to the epub-file, if its on another domain, remember to add cors for the file.
+Epubjs fetch this by a http-call, so it need to be public available.
 - `loadingView` [element] - if you want to customize the loadingView
 - `location` [string, number] - set / update location of the epub
 - `locationChanged` [func] - a function that receives the current location while user is reading